vvv-school/vvv17-demo-team-green/src/Object_Recognition/README.md

+# Input Output of the module

-# Input: cropped image with the object to recognize
+- Input: cropped image with the object to recognize

-# Output: label of the object
+- Output: label of the object